-Table 2: Geocoding Options for Canada
+Table 1: Geocoding Options for Canada

-Option Name Description Geocode level Specifies how precisely you want to geocode addresses.
+Option Name Description Geocode level Specifies how p recisely you want to geocode addresses.
 One of the following: Street address The geocoder attempts to geocode addresses to a street address, but some matches may end up at a less precise location such as a postal code centroid, intersection, or shape path.
 Postal centroid If postal code data is available, the geocoder attempts to geocode addresses to the most precise postal code it finds.
 The advantage of postal code centroid matching is the speed of the operation.
 The disadvantage of postal code matching is that the geocoder only examines the PostalCode field.
 If you use street address precision, the geocoder looks at both the street name and the PostalCode field and attempts to return street-level coordinates and optionally fall back to postal code coordinates.
 Geographic centroid The geocoder attempts to geocode addresses to the geographic centroid of a city or state.
-Address point interpolation • er to perform address point interpolation.
+Address point interpolation er to perform address point interpolation.
 This option only works if database, installed.
-This option is available for selected countries the geocoding pr numbers at eithe from 100 Main S location in the mi position of 180 M the street.
+This option is available for selected countries the geocoding p numbers at eithe from 100 Main S location in the m position of 180 M the street.
 Using Main St. based of terpolation uses point data to refine geocode results.
 By default, rocess estimates the location of an address based on the street er end of street segment.
-For example, if a street segment runs t. to 200 Main St., then a request for 150 Main St. will return a iddle of the segment.
-With interpolation, the geocoder finds the lain St. in the point data, and it is about two-thirds of the way down this information, the geocoder can estimate the position of 150 on 100 and 180 Main St. In this case, the geocoder estimates the ddress slightly away from the center of the segment.
-Geographic centroid er to attempt to determine a geographic region centroid when an ocode cannot be determined.
-Postal centroid er to attempt to determine a postal code centroid when an ocode cannot be determined.
+For example, if a street segment runs St. to 200 Main St., then a request for 150 Main St. will return a hiddle of the segment.
+With interpolation, the geocoder finds the Main St. in the point data, and it is about two-thirds of the way down of this information, the geocoder can estimate the position of 150 on 100 and 180 Main St. In this case, the geocoder estimates the ddress slightly away from the center of the segment.